CannerCMS/docs.canner.io/docs/start-quick-firebase.md

 ---
 id: start-quick-firebase
-title: Quick Start Firebase
+title: How to Firebase - Realtime database
-sidebar_label: Quick Start Firebase
+sidebar_label: Firebase - Realtime database
 ---

+> NOTE: We only support for Firebase realtime database at this moment

 ## 1. Install Canner CLI